crazyantlabs/sftptogo-examples/dotnet/README.md

 			}
 	```

-3. The next step is to simply call our SFTP service.Any operation performed inside the SFTP service would have :
+3. The next step is to simply call our SFTP service.
+Any operation performed inside the SFTP service would have to :

 	- create an instance of SftpClient
 	- connect to the server, and perform the desired operation